Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Multiply-accumulate operations in photonics

-\subsection{Multiply-accumulate operations in photonics}
+\section{Multiply-accumulate operations in photonics}

-The proposed architecture uses microring resonators (MRRs), which are closed-loop waveguides that use codirectional evanescent coupling between the ring and adjacent bus waveguides, as tunable filters to weight photonic signals through amplitude modulation.\cite{Bogaerts_2012} By exploiting the plasma dispersion effect, the refractive index of each MRR is adjusted by varying the concentration of carriers through external biasing.
-This change in refractive index is used to tune the MRR's resonance peaks and modulate the transmission of optical signals for a specified wavelength.\cite{Reed_Mashanovich_Gardes_Thomson_2010} In our proposed architecture, the MRRs which perform multiply-accumulate (MAC) operations are arranged in add-drop geometries coupled to two waveguide buses, known as the through and drop ports, as shown in Fig.~\ref{fig:mrrs}a.
-Tuning the MRR's resonance to control the amount of light transmission through the two ports effectively weights the input optical signal, a technique which can be exploited to perform the dot product between two vectors.
+The proposed architecture uses microring resonators (MRRs), which are closed-loop waveguides that use codirectional evanescent coupling between the ring and adjacent bus waveguides, as tunable filters to weight photonic signals through amplitude modulation \cite{Bogaerts_2012}.
+Modulating the transmission of optical signals for specified wavelengths using silicon-based MRRs is achieved by changing their refractive index which tunes the resonance peaks.
+The refractive index can be changed by either varying the concentration of carriers through external biasing (e.g., carrier depletion in a PN-junction, carrier injection in a PIN junction) or by exploiting the thermo-optic effect~\cite{Reed_Mashanovich_Gardes_Thomson_2010}.
+In this paper, we experimentally demonstrate thermally tuned MRRs using in-ring N-doped photoconductive heaters; however, we also discuss the implementation of efficient, high-speed MRRs tuned using carrier depletion.
+In our proposed architecture, the MRRs that perform multiply-accumulate (MAC) operations are arranged in add-drop geometries coupled to two waveguide buses, known as the through and drop ports, as shown in Fig.~\ref{fig:mrrs}(a).
+Tuning the MRR's resonance to control the amount of light transmission through the two ports effectively weights the input optical signal.